VISTAS Regional Haze Program

 VISTAS - The acronym "VISTAS" stands for Visibility Improvement State and Tribal Association of the Southeast."
 VISTAS is the regional planning organization responsible for convening state, local, and tribal air pollution control agencies and collaborating on regional air quality analysis work necessary to support development of regional haze state implementation plans that are due to U.S. EPA by July 31, 2021.
 Below is a record of recent significant events as the VISTAS agencies point towards completion of technical work by July 2, 2019.

 Currently - The emission inventory update report is being finalized.
-The first benchmarking report has been received and is under review.
+Three benchmarking reports have been received.
+One has been approved and two are under eview.
 Initial modeling efforts have begun.

 August 3, 2018 - Prior to this date, emission processing was completed.

 June 30, 2018 - The emission inventory updates for 2028 were completed.